 “Mrs. Madikizela-Mandela was one of the greatest icons of the struggle against Apartheid.
 She fought valiantly against the Apartheid state and sacrificed her life for the freedom of the country,” the statement said.

-Madikizela-Mandela was a championed for the end of apartheid in South Africa and became a controversial figure once her marriage to Nelson Mandela ended in 1996.
+Madikizela-Mandela championed for the end of apartheid in South Africa and became a controversial figure once her marriage to Nelson Mandela ended in 1996.

 In 1991, she was convicted of kidnapping and an “accessory to assault” for her role in the death of a teenager at the hands of her bodyguard, according to BuzzFeed News.

 Following the controversy, which she avoided jail time for, she became the leader of the African National Congress Women’s League in 1993 and was elected in South Africa’s parliament in 1994 and served under her former husband as deputy minister of arts, culture, science, and technology, according to BuzzFeed.